mikael-uhl/SimplyShirtless/README.md

 - Makes use of the player's skin color to color the sleeves.
 - Automatically removes the sleeve if shirtless (the reason for this mod).
 - Works for both single player and multiplayer.
 - Includes female model.
 Covered by the Island Bikini sprite.
+(WIP)
+- Add alternative torso texture option.

 ## Usage
 1. Install the latest version of SMAPI.